dankelley/OceanAnalysis.jl/docs/src/index.md

 #### Non-breaking changes

+* Add support for coastline files.
+* Add support for AMSR datasets.
 * Add `pretty()`, for use in contouring (especially for `plot_TS()`).
 * Add `depth_from_pressure()`, `z_from_pressure()`, `pressure_from_depth()`,
   and `pressure_from_z()`.
-* Change the second digit of version string to indicate that the package is becoming suitable for at least exploratory testing on real data.
+* Change the second digit of version string to indicate that the package is becoming suitable enough for exploratory testing on real data.

 ### 0.0.3

 #### Breaking changes

-There are no breaking changes; all change are additions or bug fixes.
+There are no breaking changes; all changes are additions or bug fixes.

 #### Non-breaking changes